For safe outdoor cooking, remember to keep the following in mind:

 - Never use a grill indoors or in any enclosed areas, including a garage, because dangerous carbon monoxide gas can accumulate to unhealthy levels.

-- When lighting a gas grill, always keep the lid open.
+- When lighting a natural gas grill, always keep the lid open.

 - Always follow the manufacturer's instructions that accompany the grill.